 I am in my tenth year at SLU, all in Campus Ministry.
 My three sons and I live in south city.
 I attended Quincy University and completed my degree through SLU’s School of Professional Studies.
 I enjoy running, tennis, baking, bike trail riding, basketball, yard work, car and train travel and games - especially Bananagrams, Boggle, Apples to Apples and cards.
 Some interesting facts about me are that I can walk on stilts and have never had my ears pierced.
 I feel so fortunate to be able to work with and meet students every day.
 Please stop by the Eckelkamp Center to say hi.

-I am grateful for the opportunity to accompany the students of Fusz Hall as their campus minister this year.
 I am excited to be back at SLU, my alma mater, and I hope to bring my passion for the intersection of faith and justice to the ministry I do here.
 I'm originally from Indianapolis, so I'm a true mid-westerner at heart, and with that comes a love of card games, cornfields, and hospitality.
 Some of my favorite things in life are coffee, community, conversation, cooking, and coloring (...and alliteration).